|Body Type||:||Solid Body|

 - Triangular detailing around the viewfinder

-The Genos Fix made in Germany by Genos Kamerabau around 1950.
+The Genos Fix was made in Germany by Genos Kamerabau around 1950.
 It has a resemblance to the contemporary Bilora Boy.
 The Bakelite is molded into a sarcophagus shape which was probably inspired by the discovery of the Egyption King Tutankhamun.
 The Art Deco movement drew heavily on Egyption culture.
 It exhibits a Streamline Moderne design which was prevalent in the late 30s and 40s.

-The camera produces 4.5 X 6 cm exposures on 127 film.
+The camera produces eight 4.5 X 6 cm exposures on 127 film.
 There are no settings except instant(M) and time(Z) exposure for the shutter.
 A threaded cable release socket is provided.
 There is an eye level viewfinder which is so small, it is difficult to frame your subject accurately.
 When using the camera normally, it prooduces a portrait type image.
 It has a fixed focus lens with a single aperture of f/11.
 Film advance is by red window.
 There is a tripod socket on the base.
 The camera is kept closed by spring clips on each side.

 How to Use